creepJxvedant/POTD/README.md

-# POTD
+# 🚀 POTD (Problem of the Day) Solutions

-problem of the day solutions + statements
+This repository contains **Problem of the Day (POTD)** solutions along with their **problem statements** and explanations.
+Each problem includes:
+- 📌 Problem statement
+- 💡 Approach
+- 📝 Solution (code)
+- ⏱️ Complexity analysis